ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: title="Default array slice start and end values"}

 Slice expression parameters `start` and `end` are not directly usable as slice bounds and must first be normalized.
-Normalization is defined as:
+Normalization for this purpose is defined as:

 ~~~~
 FUNCTION Normalize(i):